mcheng7777/mcheng7777.github.io/_pages/about.md

 **Database Management**: I have also applied this method to over 1300 public scRNAseq datasets and created a the first database of cell type gene regulatory networks (GRNs) across human and mouse tissues.
 I built this using a LAMP stack and Neo4j graph database.
 Feel free to explore any gene regulatory network [here](https://mergeomics.research.idre.ucla.edu/scGRNdb/).

 **Precision Medicine**: I have integrated gene regulatory network modeling with genetic data to genetic factors of traumatic brain injury recovery, allowing for tailored symptom prediction for brain injury patients.
+These findings are submitted to *PLOS Genetics* and currently in medRxiv [[link](https://doi.org/10.1101/2025.03.11.25323465)].

 **Drug Target Discovery**: I have also applied network modeling to drug screen databases to identify drug-targettable genes for cancer immunotherapy resistance.
 I collaborated with cancer biologists to validate these findings in lung cancer cohorts.
 These findings are submitted to *Nature Communications* and currently in bioRxiv [[link](https://www.biorxiv.org/content/10.1101/2024.11.22.624939v1)].

 **Representation Learning**  I applied nonnegative matrix factorization on 24 cancer types in The Cancer Genome Atlas (TCGA) to identify latent epigenetic factors that associate with patient survival.
 I also trained a neural network to stratify patients into high and low survival groups.
-These findings are published in *Communications Biology* [(link)](https://www.nature.com/articles/s42003-023-05459-w) and featured by the *National Cancer Institute* [[link](https://datascience.cancer.gov/news-events/news/epigenetics-and-machine-learning-help-make-cancer-predictions)].
+These findings are published in *Communications Biology* [[link](https://www.nature.com/articles/s42003-023-05459-w)] and featured by the *National Cancer Institute* [[link](https://datascience.cancer.gov/news-events/news/epigenetics-and-machine-learning-help-make-cancer-predictions)].

 ## Personal AI Projects